The pressure on new mums can be bad enough without the wrong information guiding the choices we make for our babies.

 4. If the baby is vomiting, has diarrhoea or a hard tummy, you must stop breastfeeding

 A normal baby’s poo is liquid with curds in it and a little bit of happy chuck is normal.
-But, if a baby has gastro, mum should continue breastfeeding regardless because breast milk is the most easily digestible form and the biological norm for babies to maintain their nourishment and stay well hydrated.
+But if a baby has gastro, mum should continue breastfeeding regardless because breast milk is the most easily digestible form of nutrition and the biological norm for babies to maintain their nourishment and stay well hydrated.
 Definitely get baby checked out by a doctor or at the emergency room, but continue to breastfeed.

 5. There are so many places you aren’t allowed to breastfeed